-Over the last four school years (2008-2009 through 2011-2012), an average of about 15,000 teacher absences a year occurred due to jury service.
+In school years 2008-2009 through 2011-2012, an average of about 15,000 teacher absences a year occurred due to jury service.
 If this number of teachers were called for service each year but deferred to the summer, the reduction in substitute teacher costs would yield average annual savings of \$2.3 million, based on the current per diem rate of \$155 per day.